-The Advanced AODA has a Program of Study.
+The Advanced AODA is a Program of Study.
 You must be accepted first to SSA's Social Work and Social Welfare (SW) program and then by the Program of Study.
-SSA students apply to Programs of Study during the fall quarter of their first year.
+SSA students apply to Programs of Study during their first year.

 The coursework for the AODA ATP fits into the larger clinical concentration framework.
 The program emphasizes theories of substance abuse and social work.
 Students take clinical intervention courses focusing on the substance abuse aspects of social work direct practice.
 Other key courses address psychotherapy for the chronically distressed and substance abuse in children.